 - Make sure you give them brief details about how you are taking steps to improve on your weakness.

-So that’s how to structure your answer.
+That’s how to structure your answer.
 Give them three or four strengths that match the job description.
 Give just one weakness, no more than that, which is not a match for the job you’re applying for and then give brief details about how you are taking steps to improve on your weakness.

 What are your Strengths and Weaknesses Examples

-Let’s now take a look at those three examples answers to the interview question, what are your strengths of weakness?
+Below are 3 examples answers to the interview question, what are your strengths of weakness?

 Interview Question: What are your strengths and weaknesses?